moby/moby/project/REVIEWING.md

  * `status/failing-ci`: indicates that the PR in its current state fails the test suite
  * `status/needs-attention`: calls for a collective discussion during a review session

-### Specialty group labels

-Those labels are used to raise awareness of a particular specialty group, either because we need help in reviewing the PR, or because of the potential impact of the PR on their work:

- * `group/distribution`
- * `group/networking`
- * `group/security`
- * `group/windows`

 ### Impact labels (apply to merged pull requests)

  * `impact/api`